Inside: Here are stylish, handmade gifts that help toddlers learning to potty train.

 Sometimes you want to share a gift wishlist that feels a bit indulgent, but also builds in things that are practical, too.

-That perfect mix of thoughtfully-made, aesthetically charming, and gifts that serve a purpose.
+That perfect mix of thoughtfully-made, stylish, potty training gifts that serve a purpose.

 Well, friends, then this is the gift guide for you!

 (And anyone you know entering soon into that potty training phase of life with their toddler)..